 Additional texts beyond last-text-read that have also been read.
+This will be empty if unread-is-secret is set, unless you have access to the data anyhow.

 added-by The person who created the membership.
 This field is zero if the membership was created before protocol version 10 was introduced.